frdarya/SOLID-functions/README.md

 # SOLID

-There are 2 matlab codes to extract image with a selected DI value.
+There are 2 matlab codes to extract images with a selected DI value.

 Find_Closest_Triplets will find a triplet of images with equal dissimilarity (sim_distance) up to a chosen range (acceptablerange).